 Independent Monitoring Board

-Members: global experts from a variety of fields relevant to the work of the GPEI
+Its membership is made up of global experts from a variety of fields relevant to the work of the GPEI.

 Technical guidance on polio eradication

 Technical advisory groups review the status of polio eradication at the country and sub-regional level, and give technical advice on local strategy, priorities and programme operations.
 Group membership is made up of national and international public health experts.

 Strategic Advisory Group of Experts on Immunization (SAGE)